 Another strange feature of the story was the complete lack of focus on any of the “action” moments.
 The first part of the book deals with the buildup to war in both Atlantis and Britain, with the political unrest of the Glass Isle contrasting with the raiding barbarians in Britain.
 Once the flash point is reached, the death of the High King and the barbarian invasion respectively, then the story jumps forwards seven years.

 After the initial jarring experience of the jump, I actually found this choice refreshing, this book doesn’t want to be a drawn out description of military tactics and makes no effort to be so.
 Rather, the author focuses on what is important to the story he is telling.

 There were aspects of the world that I wanted to explore more, the political landscape of Atlantis was particularly interesting with Stephen R. Lawhead hinting at deeper subterfuge and conspiracy, but this was left at the wayside in the seven year leap with characters mentioning past happenings that confirmed my suspicions without going into details.

 Overall this was an engrossing read, though ultimately a love story between an unlikely couple, but it was very much let down by the fairy-tale nature of the romance between the two protagonists.
 Taliesin himself seemed flawless, and this does not make for an interesting character.
 When he is able to make any trouble melt away by singing then their is no real peril.

 The world was intriguing and the subject matter, of the Arthurian Legend, is one that I’m always interested in exploring more.
 While I was by no means blown away by this initial offering in the series, it piqued my interest enough to continue reading and for that alone I can’t rate this book too poorly.
-I’m going to give this a 5/10 but don’t let that put you off.
 It is far from a bad read, and may well be redeemed by the future entries in the series.